 Obstructive sleep apnea (OSA) affects 20 million adult men and women in the United States.
-For those that are looking for the CPAP/BIPAP machines, please come and see Sarah Farmer our respiratory therapist.
-Well established and recognized for her high level of success with compliancy issues, Sarah individualizes each product to meet each customer’s needs.
+For those that are looking for the CPAP/BIPAP machines, please come see what we offer.
+Well established and recognized for her high level of success with compliance issues, Hoagland Respiratory individualizes each product to meet each customer’s needs.

 We provide a broad range of respiratory medications and equipment from top manufacturers in the country, including:

 - Tracheostomies and laryngectomies products

 OSA afflicts 20 million adult men and women in the United States.
 People who have OSA stop breathing repeatedly during sleep because the airway collapses.

 Airway collapse may be due to such factors as a large tongue, extra tissue in the airway, or decreased muscle tone holding the airway open.
 As a result, air is prevented from getting into the lungs.
 These pauses in breathing can happen 30 times or more per hour.
 When healthy sleep is interrupted in this way, the risk of developing cardiovascular disease and other serious health conditions may increase.

 How do I know if I have OSA?

 OSA can occur in men, women and children of all ages and sizes.
 Most people who have OSA do not realize they suffer from the condition.
 Often, it is someone else who witnesses the first signs of OSA.If you or someone you know snores regularly and has one or more of the following symptoms, it may be OSA.
 Consider all of the following that apply, and share this list with your doctor.